daytonaio/daytona/pkg/apiclient/docs/TargetProviderInfo.md

 NewTargetProviderInfoWithDefaults instantiates a new TargetProviderInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAgentlessTarget

+`func (o *TargetProviderInfo) GetAgentlessTarget() bool`

+GetAgentlessTarget returns the AgentlessTarget field if non-nil, zero value otherwise.

+### GetAgentlessTargetOk

+`func (o *TargetProviderInfo) GetAgentlessTargetOk() (*bool, bool)`

+GetAgentlessTargetOk returns a tuple with the AgentlessTarget field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAgentlessTarget

+`func (o *TargetProviderInfo) SetAgentlessTarget(v bool)`

+SetAgentlessTarget sets AgentlessTarget field to given value.

 ### GetLabel